Chiara Lubich: The meeting with Igino Giordani

 Various circumstances led Chiara to move from Trento to Rome.
-Looking for help to find an apartment in postwar Rome, she asked for an appointment with Igino Giordani (1884-1980), a prominent figure in Parliament.
-The meeting took place on September 17, 1948.
+Looking for help to find an apartment in postwar Rome, she asked for an appointment with Igino Giordani (1884–1980), a prominent figure in Parliament.
+The meeting took place on 17 September 1948.
 Giordani, who was married and father of four children, was a prolific author, journalist, pioneer of ecumenism, scholar and expert in the history of the Church, and therefore able to understand the novelty that the spirituality offered.
 At the age of 56, he decided there and then to follow her, while remaining with his family, but becoming a spiritual member of the community of consecrated virgins.
 He was the first in this vocation of “married Focolarini”, an original way of consecration open to married people, as individuals or as a couple.
 Giordani would also contribute greatly to the development of ecumenism within the Movement, as well as to the civic and social dimension of the spirituality, so much so that he was considered by Chiara co-founder of the Movement.
 The process of his beatification is currently underway.

 A special period of light

 After years of intense activity, in the summer of 1949, Chiara went with her companions for a period of rest to a town near Trento called Tonadico.
-It was a mystical experience and has since been referred to simply as “Paradise ’49”.
-She understood more about God’s plans for the Focolare Movement and its future developments.
+It was a mystical experience and has since been referred to simply as "Paradise ’49".
+She understood more about God's plans for the Focolare Movement and its future developments.
 During those few months, Chiara constantly communicated with Igino Giordani, who had returned to Rome for his work.
 She would immediately share whatever she understood with the young women who were with her, in such a vital way that they had the impression of participating with her in the same experience.
 It was the founding experience of the new communitarian spirituality and the ecclesial reality that it would generate.

 Development

 In September 1949, Chiara returned to Rome from the mountains and a new stage began.
-Before the year end, she met a young man from Pistoia (central Italy), Pasquale Foresi (1929-2015).
+Before the year end, she met a young man from Pistoia (central Italy), Pasquale Foresi (1929–2015).
 He was destined to become one of Chiara's closest collaborators, whom she considered a co-founder, alongside Igino Giordani.

-The Movement had spread rapidly throughout Italy in the post-war period.
-In 1958, members of the Movement began to travel to other continents at the request of people who wanted to know more about it.
-In 1958, it reached various countries in South America, in 1961 North America, in 1963 Africa, in 1966 Asia and 1967 Australia.